mpv-player/mpv/DOCS/man/input.rst

     (or to be exact, the size the video filters output). ``2`` will set the double size, ``0.5`` halves the size.

+``window-minimized``
+    Return whether the video window is minimized or not.

 ``video-aspect`` (RW)
     Video aspect, see ``--video-aspect``.